 Anne said: “During my time on the board I hope to represent the voice of the micro-acoustic consultancy.

-“We face very different challenges to the larger SMEs and multi-disciplinary – in some cases multi-national – firms based closer to the capital, in areas including recruitment and in developing training and education opportunities.
+“We face very different challenges to the larger SMEs and multi-disciplinary – in some cases multi-national – firms based closer to the capital, in areas including recruitment and in developing training

 “I am looking forward to working with the other members of the ANC board on this and other industry matters over the coming years.”